 A managing agent is responsible for maintaining the main structure, common and landscaped areas on developments where there are apartment buildings.
-They sometimes also have responsibility for the maintenance of roads, street lighting and open spaces.
-The cost for the maintenance and servicing of these areas is covered by a service charge that is paid by each home owner.
+They sometimes also Searches have responsibility for the maintenance of roads, street This is the term used to signify the physical and written procedure for identifying any adverse plans or problems lighting and open spaces.
+The cost for the maintenance and servicing of these areas is covered by a service charge with the local area that affect a property. that is paid by each home owner.